 Monocultural farming systems are the biggest threat to domesticated biodiversity because of the higher environmental risks and costs.
 Such risks and costs emerge from excessive use of nutrients and pesticides.
 Which also has a substantial impact on wildlife biodiversity.

 Wildlife global biodiversity in decline

 There are serious global biodiversity problems.
 In the past 50 years, most plant and animal species are in decline.
 Only a relatively small fraction of flora and fauna are in extreme decline.
 However, in northern and temperate regions some plants and animals improve, thanks to restoration and protection efforts.

 Extreme loss of biodiversity occurs in the Indo-Pacific region.
 Bird and fish systems show the most catastrophic decrease, followed by reptiles and amphibians.
 Specifically, reptiles in North, Central, and South America are in extreme decline.
 The number of arctic marine mammals, such as polar bears and seals, is also decreasing dramatically.

 Large species face more decline than smaller ones.
 Whales, polar bears, brown and black bears and grizzlies, elephants, rhinoceroses, lions, orang-utans, and gorillas, are some of the most vulnerable animals.

 Another problem is when wild animals are invasive.
 For instance when they are imported into habitats that are not naturally theirs.
 This happened with rabbits in Australia.
 In the nature park where we live close by 1,500 wild goats are being shot.
 A very rich man who lived here thought it would be nice to have some goats here in the mountains and imported a few from North Africa.
 Now they’re a threat to all other animals.

 Extinction is ‘normal’

 The extinction of plants and animals, as such, could be interpreted as ‘normal’.
-Today’s species constitute only 5 to 10 percent of the plants and animals that ever existed on the globe.
+Today’s species constitute only 5-10% of the plants and animals that ever existed on the globe.
 This means that 90-95% of all animals and plants that ever lived on the globe ceased to exist.

 However, with the rise of the number of sedentary humans, the extinction rate grew exponentially.
 There are many reasons for extinction: the destruction of habitats, invasive species, industrial and household pollution, over-population, and extreme exploitation of ecosystems, for instance through agriculture.